timotrob/PathLoss.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/github/timotrob/PathLoss.jl/badge.svg?branch=master)](https://coveralls.io/github/timotrob/PathLoss.jl?branch=master)

 A Julia package for evaluating Radio Frequency Propagation models.
+The Package can be used in the follows Julia's versions : 0.4 and 0.5.
 This package also provides Geo functions to compute distances and azimuths.

 ## Installation